 How to calculate Langmuir isotherm?

-We understand that even the best of Langmuir isotherm calculators can not replace actual knowledge.
-In this section, you can discover the formula we use in every detail.
+We understand that even the best of Langmuir isotherm calculators can not replace the actual, decent knowledge.
+In this section, you can discover the formula we used in the smallest details possible.

 Our tool uses the following Langmuir isotherm equation:

 θ = (Keq * P) / (1 + (Keq * P))